 New Applicants: “Please describe a personal project you will initiate during your first year as a board member.

-Which Alumni Relations & UCMAA Pillar(s) would you work on as a board member – Advocacy, Community Impact, Lifelong Learning, Philanthropy and Student Support?
+Which Alumni Relations & UCMAA Pillar(s) would you work on as a board member – Advocacy, Community Impact, Lifelong Learning, Philanthropy or Student Support?

 Overall involvement and engagement as an alumnus is a key factor in the application evaluation process.